mengqunhan/MWP-NAS/README.md

 ### Datasets

-Before you use the code, please download the missing train dataset from this [link](https://pan.baidu.com/s/17t6NZUjDW9MJdi0UzK9TJg?pwd=q61p) and put it in `datasets` dictionary.
+Before you use the code in `Math23K` dictionary, please download the missing train dataset from this [link](https://pan.baidu.com/s/17t6NZUjDW9MJdi0UzK9TJg?pwd=q61p) and put it in `./Math23K/datasets` dictionary.

 ### Usage